-On behalf of the faculty and staff of Blythe Elementary School, welcome to our school for the 2021-2022 school year.
-It is truly an honor and a privilege to serve as your principal.
+On behalf of the faculty and staff of Blythe Elementary School, welcome to our school for the 2024-2025 school year.
+It is an incredible honor to serve as your principal.
 Each of us at BES appreciates you entrusting us with the opportunities to touch and shape the lives of the children of Richmond County.